 Established in 2003 at, AIMS scholars are recruited as high school students who earn “C” or better grades, have 95% attendance and no out-of-school suspensions.
 Only students from Lee, Scott, Wise, Dickenson counties and the City of Norton high schools are eligible.

 AIMS Scholars receive full tuition at MECC for up to three years, 72 credit hours, or completion of their first associate’s degree.
-They must attend starting the fall semester immediately after high school graduation, keep a 2.25 or higher GPA and maintain full-time status each semester until degree completion.
+They must maintain a 2.25 GPA or higher until degree completion.

 For those students who earn an associate degree from MECC and wish to obtain a bachelor’s degree at UVA Wise, they receive an additional three-year, full-tuition scholarship.